Saturday, August 29, 2020

 In Savrola, A Tale of the Revolution in Laurania, General Antonio Molara is well on his way to becoming president for life.
 Five years earlier there was a revolution; Molara led it and seized power.
 Molara has no real intention of going away.
 But the country is growing restive and demands the restoration of elections.
 Molara agrees, but cuts the voter rolls in half, figuring if he can get rid of the wrong sort of voter he can still win an election.
 (Where have I heard that sort of thing?)

 The Reform Committee comes to the presidential palace to register a formal protest but are dismissed with nothing.
 Savrola is the leader of the Reform Committee.
-A magnetic figure, with a Europe-wide reputation, Molara needs to know just how close Savrola is to the people who are ready to pick up guns.
+Savrola is a magnetic figure, with a Europe-wide reputation; Molara needs to know just how close Savrola is to the people who are ready to pick up guns.
 Arresting Savrola would be bad publicity, possibly dangerous.
 He sends his wife Lucile, beautiful and lively, to flirt with Savrola and pick up what information she can.
 Just how far does Molara intend for his wife to go?
 Lucile assumes it's just to talk to the man.

 Savrola knows who the men with the guns are--Strelitz is just across the border with his rebel troops itching to return--but he would prefer a more peaceful change of power.
 Lucile learns little, though, and returns impressed with Savrola.